ctkelley/SIAMFANLEquations.jl/README.md

 __I like bug reports__, but ...

 __Please, please__, do not send me PRs.
-If you find a bug (programming or performance) in the codes, an factual error in the documentation/notebook, or an inconsistency in the docstrings, please
+If you find a bug (programming or performance) in the codes, a factual error in the documentation/notebook, or an inconsistency in the docstrings, please

 - tell me the old fashioned way with email to tim_kelley@ncsu.edu
 - or open an issue.